SheetalSinhal/hibernate-sample/README.md

 # hibernate-sample

-This project allows to add values from java application (maven) to database table using hibernate.
+This project allows to add values from java application (maven) to database(PostgreSQL) table using hibernate.

 Steps are: